liquidg3/altair/README.md

 1. **Commit on a convention, not on an implementation.** By wrapping complex systems in simple and consistent API's, we are able to break the coupling between us and our 3rd party choices.
-Example, don't like how the express handles its web requests, fine, use Titan:Alfred's adapter engine to drop in
+Example, don't like how the express handles its web requests, fine, use Titan:Alfred's adapter engine to drop in another one.
+Hell, don't like how the Titan:Alfred module normalizes web experiences, then create a new module to do it your way.

 Events++
 ---